WHO CAN TAKE OUR COURSES?

 Registration deadlines are: January 15th for the May program and March 1st for the ones in July.

 It is very important to adhere to these deadlines as closely as possible for several reasons such as the risk of the hotel becoming fully booked.

 DAILY SCHEDULE AND WORK LOAD

-Some professors may decide to determine the grade by the end of the program based on tests and assignments they give out.
-Others may decide to determine part of the grade by the time the program is over with the remainder being determined based either on an online test given a few weeks after the end of the program or through the assignment of essays.
+For those who take a course for credits (July programs), professors will determine part of the grade, no more than half of it, by the time the program is over with the remainder being determined based either on an online test given a few weeks after the end of the program or through the assignment of essays.
 Each professor will provide specific details to his/her own students.
 Regardless of the grading system, a fair amount of study has to take place during the program.
 But there will also be free time to participate in some activities that have been planned by the organizers and in others that the students can pursue on their own.